 They ended the day by dip-netting for inhabitants from the dragonfly pond.

-b.
-Digging for worms (First person to dig out gummy worms from a plate laden with whipped cream, with their nose, wins!)
+The first person to dig out gummy worms from a plate laden with whipped cream with their nose wins!

-c.
-Bug-gy round-up!(Hide plastic bugs around and see which kid gets the most bugs in a given amount of time.) and
+Hide plastic bugs around and see which kid gets the most bugs in a given amount of time.

-d.
-Cocoon (Divide the kids into two teams or teams of three or four and see which team can wrap one member of their team with toilet paper, from shoulder below.)
+Divide the kids into two teams or teams of three or four and see which team can wrap one member of their group with toilet paper from the shoulder below.

 6. Thank your guests with the perfect party favors in bug bags!